shivvo/anvil/README.md

 # Vagrant Linux Development Environment

 **Work in progress** This repository will be updated with useful features as time permits.
+Any and all feedback is appreciated.

 Often times, developers would like to easily access a Unix/Linux environment to use the vast array of tools available on those platforms.
 The amount of power available from those tools allows developers to learn new things, disseminate knowledge, create more useful tools and libraries, and build rock-solid software.
 Unfortunately, developers with a Windows 10 computer might find it more difficult to access such an environment.
 There are plenty of solutions out there that can ameliorate the difficulty:
    - VirtualBox - create a virtual machine to use whenever you need a Unix/Linux environment